 In 2014 Bismuth released their first album.

-Besides building instruments for bands he also did music collaborations with acts such as The Moi Non Plus, Jad Fair, Philippe Petit, G. W. Sok (The Ex), (members of) Action Beat, Peter James Taylor, Stignoise, and Ex-Easter Island Head.
+Besides building instruments for bands he also did music performances with acts such as The Moi Non Plus, Jad Fair, Philippe Petit, (members of) Action Beat, Peter James Taylor, Stignoise, and Ex-Easter Island Head.
 Also he collaborated with members of Those Foreign Kids and with sound artist Der Wexel Wessel Westerveld, who owns a collection of Intonarumori replicas and motorized sound installations.

 Landman works with a growing group of sound art orgs that own collections of his instruments for sound research, education and artist-in-residency programs.

-Current organisations who own permanent collections are WORM (Rotterdam NL), Flipside (Eindhoven NL), De Toonzaal (Den Bosch), Extrapool (Nijmegen), Muziekgebouw aan ‘t IJ (Amsterdam), MoTA (Ljubljana), Liebig 12 (Berlin DE), Sonoscopia (Porto PT), MAAJAAM (Otepää ET).
+Current organisations who own permanent collections are WORM (Rotterdam NL), Flipside (Eindhoven NL), Can Vicente del Amo (Ibiza ES), Extrapool (Nijmegen), Matrix (Leuven NL), Muziekgebouw aan ‘t IJ (Amsterdam), MoTA/Ljudmila (Ljubljana), Liebig 12 (Berlin DE), Radiona (Zagreb), Sonoscopia (Porto PT), St James Cavelier (Malta), MAAJAAM (Otepää ET), TAMK (Tampere FI).

-Landman is or has been a guest teacher at the Academy for Pop Culture (Leeuwarden NL), Zadkine Pop Academy (Rotterdam NL), PXL Pop Academy (Hasselt BE), KHM (Cologne), TAMK (Tampere FI) and he gave lectures at Ghent University, RAM in London, Bradford University, Nantes University, Salford University (UK), and Willem de Kooning Academy (Rotterdam NL).
+Landman is a regular guest teacher at the Academy for Pop Culture (Leeuwarden NL), Zadkine Pop Academy (Rotterdam NL), PXL Pop Academy (Hasselt BE), TAMK (Tampere FI), FH Joanneum (Graz AU), Aalto Uni (Helsinki FI) and he gave lectures and workshops at KHM (Cologne), Ghent University, RAM in London, Bradford University, Nantes University, Salford University (UK), Sibelius Academy (Helsinki FI) and Willem de Kooning Academy (Rotterdam NL).

 Articles about his work have appeared in Pitchfork, The Guardian, CNN, Libération, El País, Frankfurter Algemeine, and many others.